saiyam911/learning-library/workshops/cloud-native-devops-workshop/stack-template/README.md

 ### Prerequisites ###

 + Valid credentials for an Oracle Cloud account
-+ An active subscription to Oracle Data Hub Cloud Service
++ An active subscription to Oracle Database Cloud Service

 ### Concepts ###